-VAT in a digital economy Bookmark has been added
+VAT in a digital economy has been saved

 VAT in a digital economy

 Driving co-operation across borders

 Electronic commerce has allowed for diminished physical presence in countries and accelerating growth of the digital economy has had a significantly adverse effect on VAT collections.
 This is because high volumes and low value of supplies has also increased the volume of transactions in which VAT is not collected.

 Global rule changes get a handle on eradicating the artificial shifting of profits, but hurdles remain.